mozilla/rust-code-analysis/rust-code-analysis-book/src/commands/README.md

 ## REST API

-**rust-code-analysis-cli** can be run as a server which accepts requests sent through `REST API`.
-The server receives in input the filename of a source code file and returns the relative metrics formatted as a `json` file.
+The **rust-code-analysis-cli** can function as a server using a REST API.
+This allows users to send source code via HTTP and receive corresponding metrics in `JSON` format, enabling easy integration into web applications or other services.